Iran and Saudi Arabia are among 6 nations set to join China and Russia in the BRICS economic bloc

 Raisi attended the summit, as did Saudi Foreign Minister Prince Faisal bin Farhan, who said the oil-rich kingdom could be a leader of the bloc given its resources, wealth and access to the Red Sea and Persian Gulf.

-BRICS currently represents around 40% of the world's population and more than a quarter of the world's GDP, with that set to increase further.
+BRICS currently represents around 40% of the world's population and more than a quarter of the world's GDP, with that set to increase.
 The potential new members include three of the world's biggest oil producers: Saudi Arabia, the UAE and Iran.

 “This membership expansion is historic,” Chinese leader Xi said.
 “It shows the determination of BRICS countries for unity and development."